At a Glance

 About Estee Lauder Inc.

 Estée Lauder is one of the world's leading makers of cosmetics, fragrances, and skin and hair care products.
 Its owned and licensed brands include upscale Estée Lauder and Clinique as well as the professional Bobbi Brown and M•A•C lines and the Tom Ford and La Mer luxury lines.
-Skin care and makeup together account for more than 80% of revenue.
-The company's products are sold in more than 150 countries through upscale department stores and specialty retailers, as well as online.
-Estée Lauder also operates some 1,500 freestanding retail stores (primarily for its M•A•C, Origins, and Aveda brands).
+Skin care and makeup together account for approximately 85% of revenue.
+The company's products are sold in approximately 150 countries through upscale department stores and specialty retailers, as well as online.
+Estée Lauder also operates approximately 1,600 freestanding retail stores (primarily for its M•A•C, Origins, and Aveda brands).
 Most of its revenue is generated outside the US.
-The Lauder family controls about 85% of the company's voting power.
+The Lauder family controls more than 50% of the company's voting power.

-Based in New York City, Estée Lauder products are sold in more than 150 countries and territories.
-The Europe, Middle East, and Africa (EMEA) region is the company's largest market accounting for about 45% of revenue, followed by the Americas (primarily the US), which represents more than 30%.
-The Asia-Pacific region generates some 25% of total sales.
+Based in New York City, Estée Lauder products are sold in approximately 150 countries and territories.
+The Europe, Middle East, and Africa (EMEA) region is the company's largest market accounting for about 45% of revenue, followed by the Americas (primarily the US), which represents approximately 30%.
+The Asia-Pacific region generates more than 25% of total sales.